-C. An Assigned PSR, who is on active pay status at least 80 hours in one calendar month, also is eligible for holiday pay as provided in Article 8, for any of the listed holidays which are observed in the succeeding month.
+- A. Each Assigned PSR shall receive his/her work assignments from METRO and may work less than an eight-hour day and/or 40-hour workweek. - B. No regular, full-time, continuous shift in the PSO shall be split during the life of this AGREEMENT.
+No PSR will be required to accept assigned status.
+No Assigned PSR will be required to accept a split shift without mutual agreement between the PARTIES. - C. An Assigned PSR, who is on active pay status at least 80 hours in one calendar month, also is eligible for holiday pay as provided in Article 8, for any of the listed holidays which are observed in the succeeding month.
 In addition, an Assigned PSR may be eligible for a personal holiday, as provided in Article 8, Section 5.
 An Assigned PSR who works less than 80 hours in one month will not be eligible for holiday pay in the succeeding month.
-However, such Assigned PSR who works on the day of observance of any of the holidays listed in Article 8, Section 4 will be paid this AGREEMENT.
-No PSR will be required to accept assigned status.
-No Assigned PSR will be required to accept a split shift without mutual agreement between the PARTIES.
+However, such Assigned PSR who works on the day of observance of any of the holidays listed in Article 8, Section 4 will be paid at the overtime rate. - D. An Assigned PSR will accrue sick leave upon qualification. - E. Not more than 25% of all PSO positions shall be Assigned PSRs. - F. If the PARTIES agree to split shifts, up to one-third of Assigned PSR shifts may be split, with a maximum spread of 12-1/2 hours.
+The Assigned PSR shall be paid at a rate equivalent to time and one-half for spread time in excess of 10-1/2 hours. - G. Senior Accounting Representatives shall notify PSRs and Assigned PSRs of infractions but will not issue discipline or perform formal performance evaluations of PSO

-- D. An Assigned PSR will accrue sick leave upon qualification. - E. Not more than 25% of all PSO positions shall be Assigned PSRs. - F. If the PARTIES agree to split shifts, up to one-third of Assigned PSR shifts may be split, with a maximum spread of 12-1/2 hours.
-The Assigned PSR shall be paid at a rate equivalent to time and one-half for spread time in excess of 10-1/2 hours. - G. Senior Accounting Representatives shall notify PSRs and Assigned PSRs of infractions but will not issue discipline or perform formal performance evaluations of PSO Employees. - H. Vacancies in the position of Senior Accounting Representative will be filled by a PSO Employee with at least two years of experience as a PSR.
+H. Vacancies in the position of Senior Accounting Representative will be filled by a PSO Employee with at least two years of experience as a PSR.
 When qualifications and experience are equal, continuous service as a PSR will be the determining factor.